cekrem/cekrem.github.io/content/posts/programming-as-theory-building-part-ii.md

 This is AI as a tool that serves your expertise.
 It's not AI as a replacement for the hard intellectual work.

 The difference matters.
-Boilerplate generation, documentation summarization, test scaffolding within an established pattern—these don't require theory-building.
+Boilerplate generation, documentation summarization, test scaffolding within an established pattern.
+These don't require theory-building.
 They don't involve the architectural decisions and domain understanding that give a codebase its coherence.
 Using AI for these is like using a calculator for arithmetic: it frees up mental energy for the work that actually matters.

 But "write me a feature" or "fix this bug" or "refactor this module"—these _do_ involve theory.
 They require understanding why things are the way they are and how they should evolve.
 Offloading this to AI doesn't just skip the struggle.
 It skips the institutional processes that would have refined that theory and transmitted it to others.